abhimanyupandian/PyTester/README.rst

 Installation
 ------------
-- git clone or download the repository.
+- GIT clone or download the repository.
-- Navigate into the root directory of the repository, where setup.py exists (ie; PyTester/)
+- Navigate into the root directory of the repository, where setup.py exists. (ie; PyTester/)
-- Install the package using : python setup.py install
+- Install the package using : python setup.py install.
-- Run the application : python Tester.py (located at PyTester/tester/)
+- Run the application : python Tester.py (located at PyTester/tester/).
+NOTE: To run bash tests on Windows, we will need 'bash' to be installed on the system.

 Structure of Test
 ------------